Coating Adhesion Test

 The common methods of adhesion testing are performed with a knife, a pull-off adhesion tester or tensile test with fabric.
 To perform adhesion tests in the field, we recommend the tensile test with fabric.
 The initial adhesion measured in this test does not mean that long term adhesion is assured but it does provide a strong indication of adhesion performance.

 Clean test area and let dry.
-Do not perform an adhesion test on a rusted surface without rust treatment.
+Do not perform a coating adhesion test on a rusted surface without rust treatment.
 Prepare a big enough area to conduct several tests using different recommended coating combinations.
-Coating alone, coating with primer, primer alone.
+Roof coating alone, roof coating with primer, primer alone.

 Apply 15 wet mils of roof coating on test surface and embed a 1"x6" swatch of polyester fabric into it.
 Allow 1" of the fabric to hang free.
 Completely saturate with another 15 wet mils of roof coating.
 Allow test patch to dry and cure for at least 3 days.
 (4 to 7 days recommended)